-In August, my sign in sheets are blank.
-We are just practicing our morning routine and building confidence writing or scribbling our names.
+In August, my sign-in sheets are blank.
+We are just practicing our morning routine and building confidence in writing or scribbling our names.
 I want students (and parents) to be proud of however they are writing their name even if it is a scribble.
 Scribbles are meaningful!

 It is also a way for me to collect their first name sample for their portfolios and assess where each student is at in regards to writing their name.

-At the end of each month, I put out blank sign in pages for a few days to see what students can do without a model or support.
-For example, on Monday, Tuesday and Wednesday I will put out blank sign in sheets.
-Then on Thursday and Friday, I will put out the sign in sheets I created for them with their names and various supports.
-I save the blank pages and the sign in pages I made with supports for the whole week.
+At the end of each month, I put out blank sign-in pages for a few days to see what students can do without a model or support.
+For example, on Monday, Tuesday and Wednesday, I will put out a blank sign-in sheet.
+Then on Thursday and Friday, I will put out the sign-in sheets I created for them with their names and various supports.
+I save the blank pages and the sign-in pages I made with supports for the whole week.
 Typically I toss the pages from the previous day each morning.
 Then I look over the name samples to reassess students and keep one name sample for their portfolios.
-I make adjustments to the sign in sheets based on the each student’s growth and print them off for the next month.
+I make adjustments to the sign-in sheets based on each student’s growth and print them off for the next month.
 I print and/or copy a month of sign in sheets at a time.
-I staple them together making it easy to rip off the one from the previous day and have a new one ready to go each morning.
+I staple them together, making it easy to rip off the one from the previous day and have a new one ready to go each morning.

-I add pencils grips to the pencils I use for signing in after about a month or so.
-These pencil grips are from The Pencil Grip and they are my favorite!
+I add pencil grips to the pencils I use for signing in after about a month or so.
+These pencil grips are from The Pencil Grip, and they are my favorite!
 The grips are squishy and comfortable to hold for students.
-They have three different kind of grips.
-My kids favorite was the The Crossover Grip because they pretended the top was a super hero cape!
+They have three different kinds of grips.
+My kids’ favorite was The Crossover Grip because they pretended the top was a superhero cape!
 It helped them place their fingers on the pencil.
-They would say, “I’m using my super hero grip.”
-Grips provide training kids to use a solid tripod grasp.
+They would say, “I’m using my superhero grip.”
+Grips provide training for kids to use a solid tripod grasp.
 It guides them to hold their pencil in the correct position and stops fingers from crossing over.
-I’m super excited be giving away a set to one of you!
+I’m super excited to be giving away a set to one of you!
 Don’t forget to enter at the bottom of the post!

-Sign is sheets are NOT just for signing in the morning!
-Use them all over your classroom to provide students with meaningful reasons to write their name all day long.
-Do you have a new activity, game, center that everyone wants to play?
-Keep a stack of blank sign in sheets to use as a wait list for any popular activity or game in your classroom.
+Sign-in sheets are NOT just for signing in the morning!
+Use them all over your classroom to provide students with meaningful reasons to write their names all day long.
+Do you have a new activity, game, or center that everyone wants to play?
+Keep a stack of blank sign-in sheets to use as a waitlist for any popular activity or game in your classroom.

-My tablet has a sign in sheet next to it too.
+My tablet has a sign-in sheet next to it too.
 They won’t even realize they are practicing their names!
 If a child is scribbling, you can write their name tiny after they walk away.
 It usually only takes me a week or so to be able to “read” their scribbles.
-Each child has their own way to make their name scribble.
-I have had kids just make circles, zigzags and lines for their name scribble.
+Each child has their own way of making their name scribble.
+I have had kids just make circles, zigzags, and lines for their name scribble.